-The Department of Transportation (DOT) annually funds approximately $80 billion in grants, cooperative agreement, loans, and other transactions.
+The United States Department of Transportation (USDOT) annually funds billions of dollars in grants, cooperative agreement, loans, and other transactions.
 Guidance for departmental formula and discretionary grant programs is contained in their authorizing legislation, program regulations, or departmental regulations.

 Generally guidance includes general project management requirements and limitations, if any, on spending authority.
 Departmental grants are generally made to state and local governments.
 These grants are normally used to assist these entities in the planning, design, and construction of transportation improvements (e.g. highway, transit, and airport improvements).
 Funding is also available for research and development projects.

 Regulations issued by the U.S. Department of Transportation are published in the Federal Register and compiled in the U.S. Code of Federal Regulations (CFR).
 The printed Federal Register and Code of Federal Regulations continue to be the official version of these regulations.

 - 2 CFR Part 180 - OMB Guidance to Agencies on Government wide Debarment and Suspension (Non-procurement)

 - 2 CFR 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards

 - 49 CFR Part 17 - Intergovernmental Review of Department of Transportation Programs and Activities

 - 49 CFR Part 20 - New Restrictions on Lobbying

 - 49 CFR Part 21 - Nondiscrimination in Federally-Assisted Programs of the Department of Transportation -- Effectuation of Title VI of the Civil Rights Act of 1964